 Czech-Scottish Poetry Connections

-The year-long project brings together Czech and Scottish poets to explore each other’s work through translation and learn about the context in which each of them writes.
-The participants are Jitka Bret Srbová, Ondřej Lipár, Rob A. Mackenzie, Niall O’Gallagher, Alycia Pirmohamed and Olga Stehlíková, and the project is facilitated by LAF director Alexandra Büchler, herself a poetry translator and editor.
+The year-long project brought together Czech and Scottish poets to explore each other’s work through translation and learn about the context in which each of them writes.
+The participants were Jitka Bret Srbová, Ondřej Lipár, Rob A. Mackenzie, Niall O’Gallagher, Alycia Pirmohamed and Olga Stehlíková, and the project was facilitated by LAF director Alexandra Büchler, herself a poetry translator and editor.

 LAF developed its residential workshops in cooperation with the Scottish Poetry Library and the then director Robyn Marsack in the early 2000s to encourage closer connections between poets writing in less widely spoken languages.
-The very first workshop took place in Scotland and we are thrilled to be reconnecting with the Scottish poetry scene as we are preparing to celebrate the anniversary of what turned out to be an immensely popular activity with a far-reaching impact.
-Since then, we have organised more than a hundred workshops with partners across Europe and beyond, fostering lasting creative relationships and promoting the art of poetry translation.
+The very first workshop took place in Scotland in 2002, and we were thrilled to be reconnecting with the Scottish poetry scene in the year when. we celebrated the anniversary of what turned out to be an immensely popular activity with a far-reaching impact.
+Since the first workshop was held in Scotland, we have organised more than a hundred such encounters with partners across Europe and beyond, fostering lasting creative relationships and promoting the art of poetry translation.
 More information about our poetry translation workshops is available here.

-The project consists of a series of virtual workshops followed by in-person encounters in the Czech Republic and Scotland, where the poets will showcase their work in poetry festivals in autumn 2022.
-Programme of the visits will be available on our Events page.
+The project consisted of a series of virtual workshops followed by in-person encounters in the Czech Republic and Scotland, where the poets showcased their work in poetry festivals and standalone events in autumn 2022.
+Programme of the visits is available on our Events page.

 Jitka Bret Srbová (1976) is a poet and journalist.
 From 2006 to 2011 she was the editor-in-chief of the online literary almanac Wagon.
 She currently contributes to the fortnightly literary journal Tvar.
 She has published the poetry collections Někdo se loudá po psím (Someone is Hanging Around like a Dog, 2011), Světlo vprostřed těla (The Light in the Centre of the Body, 2013), Les (Forest, 2016) and Svět: (The World:, 2019).
 Her work has been translated into a number of European languages including a collection published in German.
 She is currently President of the Czech Writers’ Association and lives in Hořovice, a town half-way between Prague and Plzeň.